Family and Human Services (BA/BS) Contact Information

 Upon successful completion of this program, students will be able to:

-• Demonstrate understanding of human services history, theories, basic social science methods, and their applications in practice.
+• Graduates will understand human services history, theories, basic social science methods, and their applications in practice.

-• Systematically analyze individual, family, and community needs; plan and implement appropriate strategies and services; and evaluate effectiveness of services.
+• Graduates will be able to systematically analyze individual, family, and community needs; plan and implement appropriate strategies and services; and evaluate effectiveness of services.

-• Demonstrate interpersonal skills and awareness of their own values, personalities, power/privilege, biases, interpersonal styles and limitations.
+• Graduates will develop interpersonal skills and awareness of their own values, personalities, power/privilege, biases, interpersonal styles and limitations.

-• Demonstrate knowledge of the legal, ethical and professional standards of human service professions and demonstrate an ability to apply strategies for these standards in human service contexts.
+• Graduates will have knowledge of the legal, ethical and professional standards of human service professions and demonstrate an ability to apply strategies for these standards in human service contexts.

-• Demonstrate understanding of risk and protective factors across all levels of the social ecological model that promote or inhibit human functioning and health equity, and they will incorporate this knowledge when engaging with individuals, families, communities, and policymakers.
+• Graduates will understand risk and protective factors across all levels of the social ecological model that promote or inhibit human functioning and health equity, and they will incorporate this knowledge when engaging with individuals, families, communities, and policymakers.

-Students who major in FHS must select one emphasis area in which to complete additional coursework beyond a shared set of core courses.
+Students who major in FHS must select one track area in which to complete additional coursework beyond a shared set of core courses.

 Family and Human Services Major Requirements

-Courses used to fulfill the major requirements must be taken for a letter grade and passed with a grade of C- or better.
+Courses used to fulfill the major requirements must be passed with a letter grade of at least C- or a P* where pass/no pass is the only grading option for the course.

 FHS 213Issues for Children and Families4